-If "jumper cables" are used for emergency starting, use the following procedure:
+If "jumper cables" are used for emergency starting, follow this procedure:

 IMPORTANT: YOUR TRACTOR IS EQUIPPED WITH A 12 VOLT SYSTEM.
 THE OTHER VEHICLE MUST ALSO BE A 12 VOLT SYSTEM.
 DO NOT USE YOUR TRACTOR BATTERY TO START OTHER VEHICLES.